GriffinCanCode/ArtificialOS/docs/features/mmap-support.md

 - Changes visible to all processes mapping the same file
 - Modifications sync back to file on msync() or munmap()
 - Useful for IPC through files
+- Based on shared Arc backing

 **Private Mappings (`MapFlags::Private`)**
 - Copy-on-write semantics
 - Changes private to the mapping process
 - Modifications do NOT sync to file
-- Useful for loading executables
+- Useful for loading file data with CoW

 ### Protection Flags